Israel Keyes: Death

 While being held in jail at the Anchorage Correctional Complex, Keyes managed to conceal a razor blade in his cell.
 It is uncertain how Keyes obtained the blade, as he was under security restrictions of using an electric razor under supervision.
-He died by suicide on the night of December 1, 2012, by cutting his wrists and strangling himself with a rolled up bedsheet.
-A suicide note found under his body consisted of an "ode to murder" but offered no clear clues about other possible victims.
-In 2020, the FBI released the drawings of eleven skulls and one pentagram, which had been drawn in blood and found underneath Keyes's bed after his suicide.
-One of the drawings included the phrase "WE ARE ONE" written at the bottom.
-The FBI officially believes the number of skulls correlates with the total number of his victims.
-However, researchers find that hard to believe.
-Investigative reporter Josh Hallmark states in an interview with an FBI agent, "If you look at all the clues [Keyes] gave as a logic puzzle, it actually adds up to more than eleven."
-The agent replies, "Yes, that's correct."
+He died by suicide on the night of December 1, 2012, by slitting his left wrist and strangling himself with a rolled up bedsheet.

+A four-page suicide note was found underneath his body.
+Its contents, described by one reporter as "a creepy ode to murder," offered no clear clues about other possible victims.
+In 2020, the FBI released pictures of twelve drawings which were found in his cell on July 24, 2012.
+Made using his own blood, they depicted Baphomet in an inverted pentagram and 11 skulls, each bearing an inverted cross on its forehead.
+The phrase "WE ARE ONE" was written beneath a drawing of one of the skulls.
+The FBI stated that the 11 skulls were thought to represent the total number of homicides committed by Keyes, several of whom have yet to be identified.